isomerpages/ema-pl/_scholarships-awards/students/ema-scholarship.md

 * Mid-Term

 ### Eligibility
-Singapore Citizens or Singapore Permanent Residents with excellent GCE 'A' Level or Diploma (or equivalent), and who possess outstanding records in CCA and other non-academic activities.
+Singapore Citizens or Permanent Residents with excellent GCE 'A' Level or Diploma (or equivalent), and who possess outstanding records in CCA and other non-academic activities.

 **Examples of Relevant Disciplines**
 * Engineering (Electrical, Mechanical)